samuelroland/dme/docs/paradigm-analysis-report.typ

 Basic applications do not use the full power of modern processors when they only have one thread of execution.
 Having multiple CPU cores at disposition enable big performance gain by enabling parallel execution of calculation tasks or doing tasks repartition to separate UIs and background processing.
 When we start doing concurrent programming, managing several threads of execution come with major challenges.

-To understand them, let's image a person responsible to create decorations for a Christmas tree.
+To understand them, let's imagine a person responsible to create decorations for a Christmas tree.

 A classic program would be, a person working first on cutting the paper for the décoration, then fold it and hang on the tree.
 Rince and repeat.
-In conccurent programing, we would split the work.
-For example split it in four, so asking people 3 other people to help you.
-You each work on your decoration, then hang on the tree.
-SImple, no ?
+In concurrent programing, we would split the work with your family.
+Asking people 3 other people to help you with the 3/4 of the work.
+You work on your decoration, then hang on the tree.
+Simple, no ?
 Sadly, you only have one scissor, and only one of you can hang decoration on tree at a time.
-The scissor would be a shared ressource, and hanging decoration a tree a critical section.
+In this metaphor, the scissor would be a shared ressource, and hanging decoration on the tree is a critical section.
+How you gonna manage this scissor without cutting the fingers of your mum when everyone want to use it ?
+We need protection mecanism to make sure the scissor is used safely and the usage is interupted by someone else as it could do damages on the tree or the fingers...

-Conccurent program always tried to address those issue.
-Mupltiple people hanging decoration on the tree could be dangerous, while there is only one scissor so the other have to wait on it.

-A simple way to resolve this issue is using what we call a mutex.
-Mutex is like a lock on something, allowing only one person at a time working on it.
+The root issue is that we don't control the order of execution, as the OS scheduler is the master in this situation.
+Standard solutions to control access to shared memory are mutex and semaphors but they can also be misused.

 == Memory allocation basics

+We generally represent the virtual memory of a process, with this kind of diagram.
+At left, the different regions dedicated to store the loaded code, the static variables and constants in BSS and Data, and finally the stack and the heap.

+#image("schemas/empty.png")

-Give this simplified piece of C code, we find numerous allocation.
+Give this simplified piece of C code, we find numerous allocations in several places.
 ```c
 #define SIZE 5